Updated on May, 2026

 “As such, the identification of such joint incentive schemes becomes of strategic importance.”

-Unlike other change management programmes with digital transformation, the successful business model is unlikely to be known at the outset.
-“You know that the future will be different but you don’t necessarily know how it will be different,” explains Professor Lanzolla.
+Unlike other change management programs, with digital transformation, the successful business model is unlikely to be known at the outset.
+“You know that the future will be different, but you don’t necessarily know how it will be different,” explains Professor Lanzolla.

-“You need to take people on this journey and that involves making it easier to experiment with new ways to deliver results.
-That also means more being tolerant of failure and understanding that it’s often essential ingredient for success.”
+“You need to take people on this journey, and that involves making it easier to experiment with new ways to deliver results.
+That also means being more tolerant of failure and understanding that it’s often an essential ingredient for success.”

 Conclusion on professional services firms adopting digital transformation

-Traditional law firms have been challenged by disruptors such as Elevate, Conduit Law and Lawyers on Demand who are adopting new business models to service clients in a more agile, cost effective way.
+Traditional law firms have been challenged by disruptors such as Elevate, Conduit Law and Lawyers on Demand, who are adopting new business models to serve clients more agilely and cost-effectively.
+Architects, accountants and engineers are facing similar challenges, thanks to new technology and smaller, more agile specialist startups.

-As the CFO of a professional services firm, you have the opportunity to use digital transformation to do more than simply fend off these challengers and to reduce costs.
+As the CFO of a professional services firm, you have the opportunity to use digital transformation to do more than just fend off these challengers and reduce costs.
+You can enable colleagues to provide a more responsive, holistic, and bespoke service to clients, engaging with them and meeting their needs more effectively.
+Remain on the cutting edge of finance transformation by building a strategy that incorporates data analytics, robust technology investments, and a future vision for continued growth.